parminderunited/GBRDocs/the-fuse-chain/bridges/eth-fuse-erc20-token-bridge.md

 ---
 description: >-
-  Medifakt Multi TL20 bridge is used to relay the TL20 tokens between Medifakt and Ethereum networks.
+  GBR20 Multi TL20 bridge is used to relay the TL20 tokens between GBR20 and Ethereum networks.
 ---

-# Multi ERC-20: Ethereum ↔ Medifakt
+# Multi ERC-20: Ethereum ↔ GBR20

 ## Architecture Overview